 • Low-maintenance damage beats fragile “perfect run” rotations.

-• Team-first pacing beats one player greedily forcing the room to carry them.
+• Team-first pacing beats one player forcing the room around a risky setup.

 FAQ